Nichijin

-Nichijin (日陣, May 30, 1339-June 14, 1419) is considered a founder of the Hokkeshū Jinmon Ryū subsect of Nichiren Buddhism, although it was announced by Nichiin.
-He studied under Nichiryū (日龍) at Honjo-ji (本成寺) beginning at the age of 8, then left to study under Nichijō (日静) at 17.
+Nichijin (日陣, May 30, 1339 – June 14, 1419) was a Japanese Nichiren Buddhist monk and founder of the Hokkeshū Jinmon Ryū subsect in 1406.
+He became head priest of Honjo‑ji Temple in 1369 and taught the shoretsu doctrine, spreading his teachings in Kyoto and other regions.
+Nichijin studied under Nichiryū (日龍) at Honjo-ji (本成寺) beginning at age 8, then under Nichijō (日静) at 17.
+He opposed rival interpretations of Nichiren Buddhism and helped establish the Jinmon branch as a distinct lineage.
+He also established the Jōreizan Honkō-ji Temple in 1383.

-While studying on Mount Chōkai he met a Tendai scholar, who he debated with.
-That scholar converted to Nichiren Buddhism in 1379 and changed his name to Nichijū.
+While studying on Mount Chōkai, Nichijin debated with a Tendai scholar, who converted to Nichiren Buddhism in 1379 and took the name Nichijū.
+He also converted a Shingon priest, who became Nichiin.
 He also converted a Shingon priest who changed his name to Nichiin.
-He disappeared in 1419; it is believed he died on pilgrimage.
+Nichijin disappeared in 1419, it is believed he died while on a pilgrimage.